mr4tt/csmic/README.md

 # csmic
 personal blog :)

-uploading comics and case studies and whatever else i feel like
+uploading comics and case studies and whatever else i feel like at https://starly.dev

 theme can be found [here](https://github.com/aleylara/Peli-Kiera), although i have modified some pieces in both the html and css